Old-Farmer/im-autoswitch.nvim/README.md

 ## ⚠️Limitation

-- Can't use over ssh
+- No effect in ssh.
+This plugin will not be loaded in ssh environment.

 ## 🚀Advanced Usage